macd/NL2sol.jl/README.md

 ## Limitations

-  * Only supported in Julia 0.4 (and greater, someday)
+  * Only supported in Julia 0.4 and 0.5

   * Only a linux version, compiled on Ubuntu 14.04 is currently available.

-  * NL2sol does nasty pointer tricks that are liable to make programs brittle, so don't do a "using NL2sol" in code you care about.
+But the cmake build scripts should work on other Linux machines.
+Windows might be a challenge.

   * nl2sno, which calculates the jacobian by finite differences, has not been exported.